Tab Time Machine

 Straight answers before install.

-Does it work on Chrome internal pages?
+Does Tab Time Machine work on Chrome internal pages?

 No. Chrome blocks extensions from changing chrome:// pages, extension pages, PDFs, empty tabs, and some protected pages.